Bruno-SSC/snap_intro/commit_log.md

     Created isolated components for reusable components.
 Also created a service to manage device and sidemenu state with Subjects to update components that might need this data. com3
     Specifically struggling with how to deal with the modal dropdown in the desktop.
-Probably same problem I got stuck last attempts.
+Probably same problem I got stuck last attempts. com4
+    Managed to implement the dropdown modal.
+Not sure if I like how I did it but it works for now.